Reaching Your God-Given Potential

 As a new coach, I read everything I could about John Wooden, even though he coached a different sport than I did.
 Wooden was a fantastic coach in his sport, but even more impressive was how he used sport to teach mission-critical life lessons.

-You can read more about John Wooden here.
+You can learn more about John Wooden here.

-Running to your potential has a limited life span and is fleeting as we age.
-The older we get, the slower we become.
+Reaching your full potential has a limited lifespan and is fleeting as we age.
+As we age, we tend to become slower.

-However, the life lessons learned through running in youth are the exact opposite of the word fleeting.
-The lessons can last a lifetime when learned well.
+However, the life lessons learned through running in youth are anything but fleeting.
+These lessons can last a lifetime when learned well.

-The first lesson to learn is to believe in and go after your God-given potential with all you've got.
-Starting your journey with belief in the gifts God gave you is the foundation for the rest of your journey.
+The first lesson to learn is to believe in and pursue your God-given potential with all you've.
+Starting your journey with a belief in the gifts God has given you is the foundation for the rest of your trip.

-In my next article, I'll discuss why some people don't reach their God-given potential and how coaches and others can help those around them do their best.
+In my next article, I'll discuss why some people fail to reach their God-given potential and how coaches and others can help those around them achieve their best.

 Blessings,